continue-revolution/sd-webui-segment-anything/README.md

 I welcome any contribution.
 Please submit a pull request if you want to contribute

 ## Star History

+Give me a star if you like this extension!

 [![Star History Chart](https://api.star-history.com/svg?repos=continue-revolution/sd-webui-segment-anything&type=Date)](https://star-history.com/#continue-revolution/sd-webui-segment-anything&Date)